iambenkis/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: mobile version
+# Portfolio: mobile version (completed)

-* created mobile website with sections that list my portfolio projects.
+* created mobile website with sections that list my portfolio projects and how you can join me by send me a message directly in this platform.

 ## Built With